Textile industry in China: Sino-Japanese War

+In the Yan'an Soviet, the Communist Party encouraged women to spin and weave, both for purposes of supporting the economy with local cloth production and to increase women's involvement in public community life.

 In July 1937, there were some 2.75 million spindles and 25,500 looms under Chinese ownership.
 There were 2.38 million spindles and 33,800 looms under Japanese control.
 Plans had been underway by both camps to expand dramatically, but most were stopped by the outbreak of the war.
 For comparison, the British controlled some 220,000 spindles and 4,000 looms.

 When the fighting started, the Chinese government commissioned a group to help mill owners move their equipment inland.
 Areas such as Shantung, Honan, and Wuhan were able to move tons of equipment inland before the Japanese arrived, essentially clearing out existing mills and setting up new ones.
 However, around Shanghai, the fighting started so suddenly that only the equipment inside the International Settlement survived.
 Approximately 44% of the Chinese mills were located in and around Shanghai, and as a result, 60 Chinese-owned mills possessing about 70% of Chinese-run manufacturing equipment were lost.
 A large number of small weaving and dyeing workshops were also destroyed.
 When mills were not entirely destroyed, they were either operated by Japanese companies or transformed into hospitals or military headquarters.
 Most mills around Shanghai were too badly damaged to get fully running again quickly and were simply transformed to military use, but in the north, mills soon resumed work under the Japanese.
 However, these Japanese controlled mills were constantly harassed by guerrillas or revolting workers.
 The Japanese were further hindered by the exhaustion of raw materials, scarcity of labor, and marketing difficulties due to nationalistic conflicts.
 For example, when they evacuated their Qingdao mills for a few months in late 1937, the mills were in ruins when they returned.
 Soon the Japanese began to offer a system of "cooperative management" to the Chinese mill owners.
 Under this organization, there would be Japanese management and the Japanese would get 51% of the profits.
 Meanwhile, all repair costs would be borne by the Chinese.
 Most owners rejected this system.